 The cost of being public

 Our legal and accounting bills are really independent of our revenues.
 If we weren’t required to do a public-level reporting and regulatory compliance, they’d probably be a third of the $100,000 or so that we spent.
 I figure being public costs us $100,000 – 150,000 a year.

 $100,000 a year is a bargain.
 It’s due in great part to our using Regulation A, plus the fact that our legal and accounting professionals are giving us preferred treatment.

 No complaints, though.
 To aspire to 1,000,000 members who are shareholders requires us to be public.
 We’re not going to be the next eBates without lots and lots of members who love shopping and building a massive company.

 What’s next on the regulatory front?

 We have to re-qualify our offering by mid-June.
 If we don’t, we must stop offering our shares as an incentive (or trying to sell them for cash).
-We’re working on what’s known as a Post Qualification Amendment.
-Our intent is to file that immediately upon filing the 1/K. That gives the SEC as much time as we can to get their comments (if any), and for us to respond.
+We’re working on what’s known as a Post Qualification Amendment – a 1-A. Our intent is to file that within the next week.
+That gives the SEC as much time as we can to get their comments (if any), and for us to respond.